samjulien/blog/_posts/2018-07-10-upgrade-your-angularjs-authentication-service.markdown

 ---
 layout: post
 title: "Upgrade Your AngularJS Authentication Service"
-description: "In this article, we’re going to talk about two difficult subjects: ngUpgrade and authentication."
-longdescription: "In this article, we’re going to talk about two difficult subjects: ngUpgrade and authentication.
-First, we’ll cover the foundations of upgrading a real application from AngularJS to Angular.
-Then, we’ll look at a practical example of upgrading AngularJS authentication strategies to Angular."
+description: "Learn about upgrading an application from AngularJS to the new Angular.
+As well as how to upgrade AngularJS authentication strategies to Angular."
-date: 2018-05-22 17:28
+date: 2018-07-10 08:30
 category: Technical Guide, Angular
 author:
   name: "Sam Julien"